-As a cupcake baker, cracked tops scare me; I want that elusive smooth, round dome.
+As a cupcake baker, cracked tops scare me; I want that elusive smooth, round dome that I get with my go-to chocolate cupcakes.
 Baking cookies designed to crack feels like purposely singing off-key.
-In the case of these chocolate absinthe crinkle cookies, however, the results are beautiful – the cracks are freeing.
-Chocolate crinkle cookies are soft and fudge brownie-like on the inside with a crispy, sugar-coated exterior.
-The absinthe adds a bouquet of botanical flavors to the chocolate and a tinge of the unmistakable taste of alcohol.
+But, in the case of these crinkle cookies, the cracks are freeing.

 Dark Chocolate Absinthe Crinkle Cookies

 - 1/2 cup sugar